Tapadoo/gollum/README.md

 # Authentication Stuff

+All these auth modifications are based heavily from this gist https://gist.github.com/2224709 , if they were already implemented in a fork I couldn't find it.

 in your wiki directory, create a users.yml file containing User names, emails, and plain-text passwords.
 Seeing as everything is in plaintext until I get it working with digest again (possibly)

     ---